 There are basically 4 main things that you can do to make stairs easier for the elderly.

 - Anti-slip products for steps – You may think that making steps less slippery would entail a lot of money and/or a lot of time.
 The truth is, it’s neither.
 There are many different solutions to this problem.
 They include stair treads which these days come in the form of tape, carpet and rubber.
-You can also use non-skid floor coating paint.There are many different varieties and brands of each of these so take a moment a look through the ones that I recommend.
+You can also use non-skid floor coating paint.There are many different varieties and brands of each of these.

 - Handrails – It seems logical that stairs would have handrails but this is not necessarily always the case.
 So, if your stairway happens to have no handrails, please install them for the safety of your senior loved one.
 Also, handrails on both sides of the stairs would be optimal if you can possibly do it.